📚 EnrollAI Exam Glossary

 Negative Marking

-A penalty system where incorrect answers result in loss of marks, typically -1 mark per wrong answer in NEET UG.
-This encourages accuracy and discourages random guessing among approximately 2 million annual candidates.
+A penalty system where 1 mark is deducted for each incorrect answer in NEET UG and JEE Main, while 0.25 marks are deducted in some sections of JEE Advanced.
+This encourages accuracy and discourages random guessing among approximately 2 million NEET candidates annually.

 Normalization